Rashida Tlaib: Abortion

 Tlaib supports abortion rights and has criticized what she called "white men trying to force women to not have the right to seek legal abortions".
 She was endorsed by the abortion rights organization NARAL.

 Drug law reform

 Tlaib supports the descheduling of cannabis and has supported the MORE Act, which would deschedule the substance, expunge cannabis convictions, and implement various social reforms aimed at addressing communities impacted by the war on drugs.
-In doing so, she emphasized the impact cannabis scheduling has had on minority communities, calling the war on drugs "an effort targeting communities of color through overpolicing, criminalization, and mass incarceration".

 Immigration

-Tlaib was an early supporter of the movement to abolish the Immigration Customs Enforcement agency.
+Tlaib was an early supporter of the movement to abolish the Immigration and Customs Enforcement agency.
 In June 2019 she was one of four Democratic representatives to vote against the Emergency Supplemental Appropriations for Humanitarian Assistance and Security at the Southern Border Act, a $4.5 billion border funding bill that required Customs and Border Protection enact health standards for individuals in custody such as forming standards for individuals for "medical emergencies; nutrition, hygiene, and facilities; and personnel training."